 What are the different types of pneumonia?

 There are different types of .
-Determining the type helps doctors to describe the disease more precisely and – more importantly – to find the most suitable treatment.
+Determining the type helps doctors to describe the disease more precisely and (more importantly) to find the most suitable treatment.

-Community-acquired and nosocomial pneumonia
+Community-acquired or hospital-acquired pneumonia

-Why is classification important for the treatment?
+Why this classification is important for treatment

 Mild, moderate or severe pneumonia

 To be able to provide the right treatment, doctors also classify community-acquired as mild, moderate or severe.
-They take the risk of complications into account as well.
+They take the risk of complications into account here as well.

 • is younger than 65 years old,